What Just Became Law

 NYC Department of Consumer and Worker Protection

-NYC issued its first penalty for LL144 violations in February 2026: $47,000 against a mid-size employer who failed to conduct bias audits for two years.
-The penalty calculation: $500/day × 94 days of non-compliance across multiple violations.
+NYC reportedly issued its first penalty for LL144 violations in February 2026: approximately $47,000 against a mid-size employer who allegedly failed to conduct bias audits for two years.
+The penalty calculation was based on $500/day × 94 days of non-compliance.
+(NYC compliance)

 EEOC Coordination

 The EEOC is coordinating with state AGs to share information about AI hiring complaints.
-Expect that a state law violation will trigger federal discrimination investigations as well.
+Expect that a state law violation may trigger federal discrimination investigations as well.

 Practical Steps: What to Do This Week

-If you're reading this and thinking "we're not ready," here's your immediate action plan:
+If you're reading this and thinking "we're not ready," here's your immediate action plan for 2026 AI hiring laws compliance:

 This Week: Assessment and Triage

-2. Identify your jurisdictional exposure (which states/cities are you hiring in?)
+- Identify your jurisdictional exposure (which states/cities are you hiring in?
+Colorado?
+California?
+Maryland?)

 Next 30 Days: Core Compliance Infrastructure